hemsmalli5/test/README.md

 ## Final Project Presentation:
 https://drive.google.com/file/d/1n_0op18KnhYyl2f119nW3ItnpJAJXs-L/view?usp=sharing

+## Story Board

-1. Create a dashboard displaying effects of different datasets on ratings.
+Create a dashboard displaying effects of different datasets on ratings:

 ERD from QuickDBD: https://app.quickdatabasediagrams.com/#/d/YUIU3s

 Mock Storyboard: https://ninjamock.com/s/N37F6Gx (note: please activate comments to see explanations within the storyboard)

-   The overall objective is to look into factors affecting ratings We are potentially looking at:
+The overall objective is to look into factors affecting ratings.
+We are potentially looking at:

       1. Genres on Rating
       2. Director on Rating
       3. Runtime on Rating

-   Rating is being utilize as a stand in for popularity.
+Moive ratings will be used to reflect popularity.
 This may allow us to decide which films can be used to attract new customers and increase membership.

-   To start off we'll splash (do storyboard artists speak like this?) the first page with a background on the factors that we will be looking at to affect ratings.
-We will also cover the route we plan to take the ML models to get a sense of a future movie's ratings [possibly].
-The presentation will also show off a sample of the data we will be using.
-There will finally be spcific pages for the factors that we look at that affect ratings.
-In our conclusion we will look at what we learned from the process, and how we can improve our ML and what we can potentially use the new information for.
+The first page will show the factors that we will be focusing on (ratings and genres).
+We will also discuss our Machine Learning models, which will hopefully be able to predict a future movie's popularity.
+The presentation will also display a sample of the data we will be using.
+Finally, there will be specific pages for genres and ratings and we will look at how they impact one another.
+In our conclusion we will look at what we learned from the process, and how we can improve our Machine Learning models, and what we can potentially use the new information for.

-   The dashboard is expected to be built utilizing the Tableau software.
-It is expected that the dashboard will be created to be displayed on a HTML page.
+The dashboard will be built using Tableau.
 Below are sample slides:

    ![Slide 1](https://github.com/hemsmalli5/Final-Project---Week1/blob/master/Ninjamock/Sheet_%201.PNG)

    ![Slide 2](https://github.com/hemsmalli5/Final-Project---Week1/blob/master/Ninjamock/Sheet_2.PNG)

    ![Slide 3](https://github.com/hemsmalli5/Final-Project---Week1/blob/master/Ninjamock/Sheet_3.PNG)